 - There are pianos in the Chapel and the Old Music Room, which may be used for practice after consultation with the Chaplain and Organ Scholars

 - There is a Boston grand piano in Old Hall, available to some pianists through MagSoc

 - The President makes the instruments in his Music Room and the Long Gallery available for the most accomplished pianists in College, namely two Steinway grand pianos and a Johnson double-manual harpsichord

 - MagSoc has a drum kit (in the music practice rooms) and a variety of percussion instruments available on request

-The St Margaret's Society of Queens' (MagSoc for short) is the student music society of Queens' College, Cambridge.
+The St Margaret's Music Society of Queens' College (MagSoc for short) is the student music society.
 We are one of the largest and most inclusive music societies in Cambridge, with activities ranging from jazz sets to operas!
 Whether you are an experienced instrumentalist, or a complete novice, you are sure to find a group which suits your tastes.

-MagSoc typically puts on a large-scale concert at the end of Michaelmas or Lent (in West Road Concert Hall, the University Church or Queens’ itself) and a smaller May Week event, as well as a concert series on Monday nights during term time.
+MagSoc typically puts on a large-scale concert at the end of Michaelmas and Lent terms in West Road Concert Hall, and a smaller May Week event, as well a recital series at midday on Sundays in Michaelmas and Lent terms.